 Sharing Is Caring!
 Share this awesome content with your friends now.

-Most schools accept children from between ages three years to three years and six months.
+Most schools accept children starting at age 3.
 Others may take them as young as 2 years old.
 Children at Basic or Infant school age usually attend from age 3 – 5 years.

 This is a critical period for young children but until recently a lot of parents didn’t think that early childhood education was important.